VartanyanE/readMe/README.md

 ## Contributing

-Must be in markdown and an image
+Must be in markdown and contain an image

 ## Tests